 The School of Education subscribes to the Missouri Standards for the Preparation of Educators (MoSPE) which can be found on the website of the Missouri Department of Elementary and Secondary Education - dese.mo.gov.
 The student learning outcomes for the BA in Elementary Education program listed above reflect the Interstate Teacher Assessment and Support Consortium (InTASC) standards that are required as the basis for teacher preparation programs by the Council for the Accreditation of Educator Preparation (CAEP).

-A 3.00 cumulative GPA, 3.0 content GPA and 3.0 professional GPA is required at completion of the program.
-Grades of C or better are required in all professional education classes.
-Prospective students and teacher candidates should meet regularly with an academic advisor to determine specific course requirements.
+A 3.00 cumulative GPA, 3.00 content area GPA and 3.00 professional education GPA is required at completion of the program.
+Grades of C (2.00) or better are required in all content area and education classes.
+Prospective students and teacher candidates should meet each semester with an academic advisor to determine specific course requirements.

 The School of Education requires all teacher candidates to have current professional liability insurance during all field experiences and student teaching.
-Verification of current professional liability insurance must be provided to the Educational Field Experiences office.
-Insurance can be obtained through “student membership” in an educational organizations (e.g., MSTA or NEA) that provides such insurance or purchased coverage through an independent insurance agent.
+Verification of current professional liability insurance must be provided to the School of Education Student Services office.
+Insurance can be obtained through “student membership” in an educational organization (e.g., MSTA or NEA) that provides such insurance or purchased coverage through an independent insurance agent.

 Program Specific Recommendations for UMKC General Education Core Coursework